 Make sure your child brushes their teeth for two minutes at least twice a day.
 Using a fluoride toothpaste will help to further protect their teeth.

 Make sure your child flosses at last once a day to clean between their teeth.
 Flossing removes plaque and food from between the teeth and under the gum line.

-We encourage you to contact Vernon Woods Dental Care Associates today for more tips and to schedule your child’s next visit with Dr. Tantuco and Dr. Chong.
+We encourage you to contact Vernon Woods Dental and Implant Center today for more tips and to schedule your child’s next visit with Dr. Tantuco and Dr. Chong.
 Our dentists and team in Sandy Springs, Georgia, look forward to seeing your family!